Skip to Main Content

 Water damage

-While a standard home insurance policy covers some types of water damage in some circumstances, such as when your refrigerator leaks and it wasn’t caused by neglect, many instances are excluded.
+While a standard home insurance policy covers some types of water damage, such as if your refrigerator leaks and it wasn’t caused by neglect, many instances are excluded.
 Water damage issues involving your sewage systems, such as an overflow or backup, are typically not covered, but that type of coverage can be purchased as an endorsement.
 And of course, damage from flooding caused by storms needs to be purchased as a separate policy.

 Homeowners neglect